 Agmatine is often included in test boosters as well as vasodilating supplements such as pre-workouts due to its ability to increase blood vessel size.
 Agmatine can also be sold as an individual ingredient.

-Agmatine supplements can be stacked with growth hormone boosters to offer a greater ergogenic enhancement or carbohydrate gels to help boost glycogen resynthesis.
+Agmatine supplements can be stacked with growth hormone boosters to offer a greater ergogenic enhancement or carbohydrate powders to help boost glycogen resynthesis.

 _1. Molderings GJ, Haenisch B. ‘Agmatine (decarboxylated L-arginine): physiological role and therapeutic potential.’
 Pharmacol Ther.
 2012 Mar;133(3):351-65.
 Epub 2011 Dec 22.